fedora-infra/bodhi/docs/man_pages/bodhi-push.rst

 Help
 ====

-If you find bugs in bodhi (or in the mage page), please feel free to file a bug report or a pull request::
+If you find bugs in bodhi (or in the man page), please feel free to file a bug report or a pull request::

     https://github.com/fedora-infra/bodhi